 Recent London wide area reviews of adult and community learning (ACL) has recommended that ACL prioritises learning for those who are furthest away from work, need basic skills, live in deprived areas, have poor physical or mental health, are older and lack rich social contacts, have a disability or need to retrain.

 Apart from keeping a rich offer of Lifelong Learning for all EAL has therefore prioritised the following types of courses:

-- Basic Skills such as Functional Skills English and Maths, GCSEs and ESOL
+- Basic Skills such as Functional Skills English and Maths and ESOL.

 - Learning for Independent Living – these are courses we provide with partners and are directed at local residents in day care settings.